 Additionally, we have a unique hiring process in that we look at your skills, but more importantly, your mindset, ability to get things done, and your alignment with our culture and values.
 You can teach skill, but you can’t teach personality or character.
 We’ve always found amazing candidates, but if we don’t feel a real personal connection, we’ll wait!

 Is there value in finding a mentor/being a mentor?

 Absolutely!
 I find value in both.
 My CFO/COO is one of my biggest mentors and always provides me another viewpoint.
 A lot of times, it’s easy to only see things from your perspective and get complacent.
 When you have a mentor, you can put the shoe on the other foot.
 That’s very important in developing character, humility, understanding, and patience.
 A mentor helps you look at your problems as opportunities.

 Being a mentor is so fulfilling, because it's really fun to watch and help others grow to become better leaders.
 It's also a great learning experience for me that encourages me to improve and grow as well.
 It makes my job all the more enjoyable while having the opportunity to make a difference in someone's life.

 If you could go back to when you were just beginning your career, what advice would you give yourself?

 Speak up and embrace failure.
 I was concerned about how my opinion would be perceived.
 You may have a great idea, or it may not be so great.
 But don’t be afraid to speak up.
 I get so mad at myself if I’m not successful at something.
 But we’re human - we must let go of perfection, and understand that every failure is a learning experience.
-Ultimately, failure helps you to learn and grow and become a better version of yourself.Posted about 3 years ago
+Ultimately, failure helps you to learn and grow and become a better version of yourself.Posted over 3 years ago